Australia's Karachi heartbreak

 If Wells got a rough deal, then what of Plum Lewis, the brilliant South African batsman who was born today?
 After a blistering 151 for Western Province against England in the opening match of the 1913-14 tour, Lewis was picked for the first Test in Durban.
 But in what proved to be his only Test he bagged a pair - c Woolley b Barnes in each innings - and was then severely wounded in the leg during the First World War.
 After that he was only able to play club cricket, and that required the aid of a runner.

-Dangerous middle-order batsman, Justin Kemp, who was born today, is an attacking batsman in the Lance Klusener mould.
+Dangerous middle-order batsman Justin Kemp, who was born today, was an attacker in the Lance Klusener mould.
 His 64-ball 73 against New Zealand in Bloemfontein established him as one of the biggest hitters in the game, and he was duly named Man of the Series.
 A couple of good innings in the Champions Trophy, in late 2006, made way for Kemp's maiden ODI hundred, an awe-inspiring unbeaten 100 against India in Cape Town.
 But disappointing outings at the 2007 World Cup and the inaugural World T20 resulted in him being dropped.

 A devastating batting performance in a trial match in Johannesburg, where South Africa racked up 618 for 4 on the first day against the Rest of South Africa.
 There were hundreds for Colin Bland, Graeme Pollock, Tony Pithey and Denis Lindsay, and in the last 99 minutes' play Bland and Lindsay added a mind-blowing 267.